How to warp a gradient in Photoshop

 Selecting the Type Tool from the toolbar.

-Then you can click the Warp Text icon in the Options Bar:
+Then click the Warp Text icon in the Options Bar:

 Clicking the Warp Text icon in Photoshop's Options Bar.